 THAILAND

 There can be no country in the world that offers such delicious food for such a low price.
-A delicious green or red Thai curry with rice is very low priced, even in a nice restaurant, and it has often been said that it is difficult to get bad Thai food.
-That was certainly our findings.
-Even the Thai meals we had which weren't as good as some we'd had, were still way better and much more flavoursome than most of other food.
+A delicious green or red Thai curry with rice can be very low priced, even in a nice restaurant, and it has often been said that it is difficult to get bad Thai food.
+Even the Thai meals we had which weren't as good as some we'd had, were still better and much more flavoursome than most other food.
 Don't be scared to try it, and although some of the Thai food is incredibly spicy, most places will offer mild dishes or tone them down for you if requested.
-Fresh seafood is cheap and delicious and although western food is generally more expensive and can vary in quality, it is widely available and usually much cheaper than at home.
+Fresh seafood is cheap and delicious and although western type food is generally more expensive and can vary in quality, it is still widely available and usually much cheaper than at home.

 Useful forums on Thailand: